pactflow/docs.pactflow.io/website/docs/docs/stubs.md

 If your interactions use this header, you can pass the value into the `pactflow-stub-authorization` header instead.
 When matching interactions, the stub server will treat it as if it were the `Authorization` header.

-Refer to the (Configuration)[#configuration] section for more.
+Refer to the [Configuration](#configuration) section for more.

 ## Limitations

 ### 1. Plugins

-Interactions that use plugins are not supported
+Interactions that use plugins are not supported.

-### 2. Support for headers with underscores
+### 2. Headers containing underscores

-TBC
+When calling the stub API, any request headers that include underscores will be automatically converted to hyphens.
+For example, if you send `some_header: foo` it will be received by the stub server as `some-header: foo`.

+### 3. Provider contracts (OpenAPI descriptions)

+The stub server does not support provider contracts, including OpenAPI descriptions.

 ## Finding the URL to a pact resource